XulbuX/VisualStudioCode/vscode-theme-xulbux-pro/README.md

 ## A theme which focuses on <span style="color:#4DF1C2">CLEAR SYNTAX</span> and <span style="color:#4DF1C2">BEAUTIFUL COLORS</span>.

-This VisualStudioCode extension contains two themes, which both try to make VSCode look good and do very clear syntax highlighting.
+This VisualStudioCode extension contains three themes, which both try to make VSCode look good and do very clear syntax highlighting.

-> To get a better feeling of how the themes look on the code, continue at the [**theme previews**](#previews).
+> 🎨 To get a better feeling of how the themes look on the code, continue at the [**theme previews**](#previews).

 <br>

-#### Apply a Theme:
+### Apply a Theme ⚙️

 * Open the command input by pressing `Ctrl(⌘) + Shift + K` or the `F1` key.
 * Enter «*color theme*» in the input field and click on `Preferences: Color Theme`.